valory-xyz/optimus-quickstart/README.md

 ### Notes:

 - Staking is currently in a testing phase, so the number of trader agents that can be staked might be limited.

-- Currently, the avg first staking time is approximately 45 minutes and one staking period lasts 24 hours.
+- Within each staking period (24hrs) staking happens after the agent has reached its staking KPIs.
+In the current agent's version, this takes approxiamtely 45 minutes of activity.
+- In case a service is stopped and remains inactive beyond the specified _maxAllowedInactivity_ time (2 staking periods, 48hrs), it faces eviction from the staking program, ceasing to accrue additional rewards.

 ## Wallet Password